RStarTec/SpeechToText-broadcast-nodejs-server/README.md

 This project uses the Watson Speech-To-Text (STT) service as its backbone.

 ### Server
-The server acts as the mediater between the clients and the STT service.
+The server acts as the mediator between the clients and the STT service.
 Audio received from the client (in the recorder role) is passed on to the STT service.
 When transcription result is available from the STT service, the server broadcasts the result to all clients.